make4all/a11yfutures/submissions.markdown

 Other accessibility defaults
 - We will project autocaptions in person and enable them online
 - We will request funding from ASSETS for CART/ASL participation if needed.
+We do not yet have confirmation about whether this will be supported.
+Please reach out to us when you submit if you need this.
 - We have tried to schedule events at timezone-inclusive times
+- We would like to hear from you about any other needs.
+Contact jmankoff@acm.org